cborchert/DaisyPodPedal/README.md

 #### OLED Wiring

-I have the OLED hooked up to my DaisyPod using the available on the right hand side of this [pinout diagram](https://daisy.audio/product/Daisy-Pod/#pinout).
+I have the OLED hooked up to my DaisyPod using the pins available on the right hand side of this [pinout diagram](https://daisy.audio/product/Daisy-Pod/#pinout).
 To make things semi permanent I soldered a 1x12 female pin header to the exposed pins so that I can run jumper wires from the DaisyPod to a breadboard to connect additional modules such as the OLED display.

 The OLED module is wired up as follows:
   - Ground: DaisyPod GND    -> OLED GND